philsinatra/IDM232/instructor_materials/IDM232-02-variables.md

 ?>
 ```

 ^ Here's an example - we start with `$greeting` and assign it's value to be _Hello_.
 Then we setup the `$target` variable and set it's value to _World_.
-Next we create a `$phrase` variable, and set its value equal to our `$greeting`, and then using the dot to concatenate multiple values, we add another sting, which is simply a space, another dot to concatenate the `$target` value.
+Next we create a `$phrase` variable, and set its value equal to our `$greeting`, and then using the dot to concatenate multiple values, we add another string, which is simply a space, another dot to concatenate the `$target` value.
 When we echo the `$phrase` variable, we get _Hello_, a space, and then _World_.

 ---